strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 >Followers operate only to replicate messages from the partition leader and allow recovery should the leader fail.
 Followers do not normally serve clients, though [rack configuration](https://strimzi.io/docs/operators/latest/using.html#type-Rack-reference) allows a consumer to consume messages from the closest replica when a Kafka cluster spans multiple datacenters.

 You can [use Cruise Control for Strimzi](https://strimzi.io/docs/operators/latest/using.html#cruise-control-concepts-str) to figure out replica assignments to brokers that balance load evenly across the cluster.
-It's calculation takes into account the differing load experienced by leaders and followers.
+Its calculation takes into account the differing load experienced by leaders and followers.
 A failed leader affects the balance of a Kafka cluster because the remaining brokers get the extra work of leading additional partitions.

 For the assignment found by Cruise Control to actually be balanced it is necessary that partitions are lead by the preferred leader.
 Kafka can automatically ensure that the preferred leader is being used (where possible), changing the current leader if necessary.
 This ensures that the cluster remains in the balanced state found by Cruise Control.